uthsobcb/NoOS/README.md

 # NO OS
 An x86 Operating System that proudly does nothing.
-Because sometimes, the best feature is no features at all
+Because sometimes, the best feature is no features at all.
 ---
 ### Index
  - [Introduction](#Introduction)